alaw22/blog_aggregator/README.md

 goose --version
 ```

-Once you have `goose` installed you can make sure you are in the base directory
+Once you have `goose` installed, make sure you are in the base directory
 "gator" and type:

 ```